markwkidd/cushaw-handbook/growing/new-garden-bed.md

 ---
-title: Preparing new gardens
+title: Appendix: Prep for new gardens
 parent: Growing guide
 layout: default
 has_children: false
-nav_order: 3
+nav_order: 999
 ---

-# Preparing new gardens
+# Preparation for new gardens

 ## Method 1: No-Till Cardboard Mulch